AdobeDocs/experience-manager-cloud-service.en/help/screens-cloud/onboarding-screens-cloud/creating-a-branch.md

 The following section describes how to create a branch for your program in Cloud Manager, using the wizard.

-## Steps to Create a Branch for your Screens Project in Cloud Manager {steps-branch-creation}
+## Steps to Create a Branch for your Screens Project in Cloud Manager {#steps-branch-creation}

 1. Navigate to Cloud Manager and select the icon to get to Cloud Manager Overview page.